 TV RIGHTS: The NBA can sell the TV rights to an internal market of 300 million people and to a global audience that is many times bigger.
 No European country can do this at the same level.
 They have a much smaller domestic market and almost no global appeal, so the revenues from the TV rights are only symbolic compared to the American.

 MERCHANDISING: Selling of T-shirts, souvenirs, posters, etc. is another money maker for professional teams in the US for the same reason as the TV rights.
 A very big domestic market and an even bigger global appeal.
 European countries have the same problems here as they have with the TV rights.

 A similar development has taken place in North Eastern Europe where the Baltic league was formed.
-Now, they have taken a further step and formed the VTB league which includes many top-teams from the former Soviet Union!
+Now, they have taken a further step and formed the VTB league which includes many top teams from the former Soviet Union!
 This process will continue until there is a true Pan-European league, which in fact already exists in the form of the Euroleague.
 A place where all the talent, media coverage, and money is concentrated.
-Domestic leagues will be second rate and will only serve as a way of qualifying for the Pan European leagues.
+Domestic leagues will be second rate and will only serve as a way of qualifying for the Pan-European leagues.
 A typical example of Globalization.
-The winners are the top-teams of each country with international ambitions.
+The winners are the top teams in each country with international ambitions.
 The losers are all other professional teams.